Generic Name: anti-thymocyte globulin (equine) (AN-tee-THY-moe-site GLOB-ue-lin (E-kwine))

 Use Atgam as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

-- Atgam is usually administered as an injection at your doctor's office, hospital, or clinic.
+- Atgam is given as an injection at your doctor's office, hospital, or clinic.
+Contact your health care provider if you have any questions

 - If you miss a dose of Atgam, contact your doctor immediately.